 June 3, 2025, 9:38 am | Read time: 4 minutes

-For weeks, alleged insider information and leaked details about the new Google Pixel 10 have been circulating, including technical specifications, visible design changes, new color options, and potential hardware upgrades.
-Now, images have surfaced that may show the actual new model—confirming several of the previously speculated updates.
-Find out which specific details are emerging and how the Pixel 10 will differ from its predecessor at TECHBOOK.
+For weeks, alleged insider information and leaked details about the new Google Pixel 10 have been circulating, including technical specifications, visible design changes, new color variants, and possible hardware upgrades.
+Now, images have surfaced that may show the real new model–and confirm several of the previously speculated innovations.
+Find out which details are emerging and how much the Pixel 10 will differ from its predecessor at TECHBOOK.

-Google might unveil its new Pixel 10 smartphones much earlier than expected.
-Recently, select members of the “Pixel Superfans” program received invitations to a so-called “Pre-Release Pixel Event.”
-This was reported by “Android Authority.”
-The invitation includes the date and location of the event (June 27, 2025, in London) and a graphic showing a Pixel smartphone, among other things.
-However, it’s important to note: The Google Pixel 10 is not mentioned in it.
-Insiders likely did not expect the launch of the Google Pixel 10 before August, which would align with last year’s schedule (more on that here).
+Google could unveil its new Pixel 10 smartphones much earlier than expected.
+Recently, selected members of the “Pixel Superfans” program received invitations to a so-called “Pre-Release Pixel Event.”
+This is currently reported by “Android Authority.”
+In addition to the date and location of the event (June 27, 2025, in London), the invitation also includes a graphic showing a Pixel smartphone.
+However, it must be emphasized: The Google Pixel 10 is not mentioned in it.
+Insiders probably would not have expected the launch of the Google Pixel 10 before August–which would align with last year’s schedule (more on that here).
 The fact that Google is planning such an event at the end of June suggests an earlier unveiling.
-It is likely the first presentation of the upcoming Pixel 10 generation, especially since numerous, partly credible leaks have circulated, some of which are now being confirmed.
+It is likely to be the first presentation of the upcoming Pixel 10 generation, especially since numerous, partly credible leaks have recently circulated, some of which are now being confirmed.

 Overview